gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to our backwards compatibility policy.

+### Improved test logging APIs

+[Gradle 1.1 introduced much improved test logging output](http://gradle.org/docs/1.1/release-notes#test-logging).
+The APIs that provided the ability to configure this logging were introduced in the incubating state.
+In this Gradle release, these APIs are being promoted and are no longer subject to change without notice.

+For more information on the test logging, see [this forum post](http://forums.gradle.org/gradle/topics/whats_new_in_gradle_1_1_test_logging) that introduced the feature.

 ## Fixed issues

 The list of issues fixed between 1.2 and 1.3 can be found [here](http://issues.gradle.org/sr/jira.issueviews:searchrequest-printable/temp/SearchRequest.html?jqlQuery=fixVersion+in+%28%221.3-rc-1%22%29+ORDER+BY+priority&tempMax=1000).